jtatum2101/BloodHound/PROPOSAL.md

   - Admin
   - Police Officers
 - The user(s), depending on their role, will be brought to a different dashboard where they have full access to the features that their roles can perform in the application.
-- If the user is signed up as a police officer, Their role is create the records in the application.
+- If the user is signed up as a police officer, Their role is create and view all the records in the application.
 - Creating the record(Police Officers Only):
  - The requirements for every criminal record is shown below:
    - The record will need the criminal's name.